lindleyw/autonav/readme.txt

 first attachment in the large size in one place, the second attachment in medium size elsewhere, and all remaining attachments at perhaps the bottom.

+= Can I display tooltips? =

+Yes, when displaying attached images, the image's Title as set through the Wordpress admin screen is put into the 'a' tag's title attribute.
+On modern browsers this becomes a tooltip when hovering over the image inside the anchor.

 == Changelog ==

 = 1.0 =